rationalis-petra/Modulus/README.md

 such, it is rife with bugs, idiosyncrasies and unimplemented features.
 However, you can still try it out if you're interested.

-## Features
+## Desired Features

-+ **Structures** are a mechanism for packaging type(s) and associated behaviour.
++ **Structures** Tired of class hierarchy headaches? mechanism for packaging type(s) and associated behaviour.
 They offer a compelling alternative to object systems for implementing dynamic behaviour.

-+ **Algebraic Effects** allow you to define things like exceptions, state, cooperative multithreading and more - all as libraries.
-As such, Modulus doesn't actually implement any of these features!
-(They are available in the standard library though).

-+ **Dependent Types** are a powerful generalisation of existing type-systems, enabling your types to express arbitrary properties, like "a function which returns only even numbers" or "a function which outputs strings containing only the letters a, b and c".
++ **Dependent Types** A powerful generalisation of existing type-systems, dependent types enable the type-system to express arbitrary properties, like "a function which returns only even numbers" or "a function which outputs strings containing only the letters a, b and c".

-+ **Metaprogramming** allow you to write code which writes code.
++ **Metaprogramming** Write code which writes code.
 You can write two types of macros, either modifying the parser, or rewriting syntax trees.

++ **Powerful Libraries** Modulus has a powerful set of standard libraries which implement not just collections, IO and networking, but also powerful parsing and data-processing facilities.
+It also includes a JIT compiler for itself, enabling you to write applications which are scriptable in Modulus.

 <!-- + The **Interative Enviroment** is not a feature of the language itself, but of -->
 <!--   this particular implementation.
 Break the compile-test-rewrite cycle by -->
 <!--   swapping function definitions, watch variable values, and more - all live as -->
 <!--   your code is running! -->

+## Currently Implemented
++ Structures
++ Dependent Types

 ## Installation